-Abstract art is a way of connecting the subconscious to the conscious, and for me this process is paramount in staying aligned and balanced.
-It's also really fun!
+For me, making art is a profound way of connecting the subconscious and the conscious, and then into a tangible visual “brain download” which is paramount in staying aligned and balanced.

 My particular style is very calligraphic and rhythmic; inspired equally by letterforms, music, surroundings, and the energy of people.
 The paintings are never planned or thought out ahead of time, I use instincts to throw down each mark and gesture with split-second decisions so that I don’t lose the flow.
-The quick decisions of where each mark gets thrown are based off of where the last mark landed.
+The quick decisions of where each mark goes is based off of where the last mark landed.

-As a professional multidisciplinary designer for decades, there are underlying design principles of hierarchy, form, contrast, and rhythm integrated into the compositions.
-Long before I was a designer I was a calligrapher, which I first learned from my mom when I was in high school.
-As a kid I made art constantly and it was always my refuge.
-Basically all of these life experiences have melded together and evolved into my abstract style.
+As a professional multidisciplinary designer and videographer, there are underlying design principles of hierarchy, form, contrast, pacing and rhythm integrated into the compositions.
+Long before I was a professional designer I was a calligrapher, which I first learned from my mom as a teenager and later landed my first career job at Hallmark Cards in the lettering department.
+Eventually, lettering and calligraphy evolved into my abstract art style.

-Over the years I’ve developed and recorded hundreds of unusual methods of making abstract marks which are designed to switch our brains away from automatic patterns.
-We’re often not aware of it, but these automatic patterns that we all have can limit and hold us back from evolving our art style.
+Over the years I’ve developed and recorded hundreds of unusual methods and prompts of making abstract marks which are designed to switch our brains away from automatic patterns.

 If you are interested in an upcoming workshops to develop your own unique abstract style or learn calligraphy, sign up for my newsletter to get the latest announcements!